DilanCF/CMSC412_notes/lecture/Lecture04.md

 Atomic action *???*

-If, due to Atomic action, there are instrucitons we cannot execute.
+If, due to Atomic action, there are instructions we cannot execute.
 We need to wait.
 How?
-* SPinlock
+* Spinlock

 ![Alt text](img/Lecture04/image-27.png)